HL7/smart-app-launch/input/pages/brands.md

 To ensure that SMART apps can discover Brand information directly from a FHIR endpoint's base URL, FHIR servers supporting this IG SHOULD include the following properties in the SMART configuration JSON response:

-* `userAccessBrandBundle` URL of a Brand Bundle.
+* `user_access_brand_bundle` URL of a Brand Bundle.
 The Bundle entries include any Brand and "peer endpoints" associated with this FHIR endpoint.
-* `userAccessBrandIdentifier`: FHIR Identifier for this server's primary Brand within the Bundle.
+* `user_access_brand_identifier`: FHIR Identifier for this server's primary Brand within the Bundle.
 Publishers SHALL populate this property if the referenced Brand Bundle includes more than one Brand.
 When present, this identifier SHALL consist of a `value` and SHOULD have a `system`.

 The Brand Bundle SHALL include exactly one Brand with an `Organization.identifier` that matches the primary Brand identifier from SMART configuration JSON.